Wrist Watching: 3 Of Eddie Van Halen’s Watches As Amazing As His Guitar Solos . . . From Jaeger-LeCoultre, Corum, And Bell & Ross

 With the news of Van Halen’s untimely passing on October 6, 2020 and with our resident spotter Nick Gould’s help, here we list three times Van Halen showed that his watch taste was at least as good as his skill in writing and performing guitar solos.

-Shot in around 1995, this portrait shows the guitar god sporting a classic Reverso by Jaeger-LeCoultre, probably with a solid case back.
+This Van Halen group portrait from 1995 shows Eddie clearly sporting a classic Reverso by Jaeger-LeCoultre, probably with a solid case back.

 From all the photos I scouted, he seems to wear this watch the most.